If we wake from stupor

 Black girls trafficked and enslaved

-Black men all too quiet on this subject
+Black men– we– all too quiet on this subject

 Black men sitting quietly like the system, unmoved by such acid, cocktails of sweat and tears

-Afraid of fear or being found out feeling
+Afraid to fear, for being found out feeling

-Black men complaining about The Man, but doing his bidding at home, the kitchen as a colony and the bedroom as the bowel of a sinking ship
+Black men complaining about The Man, but wanting to be that, the kitchen as a colony and the bedroom the bowel of a sinking ship

 When will we divorce from this White, European gender to which we cling so tightly, clothing us so losely